isaac098098/euclides/doc/config.md

 ## Picom

 Disable opacity for hidden windows.
-Useful so that multiple stacked windows do not add opacity to a fixed background opacity.
+Useful so stacked windows do not add their opacity.

 ```
 opacity-rule = [